Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_mean_NDVI.md

 >> - output_dir *(string)* – the absolute or relative path to the directory in which the output file will be written.
 If not specified, the current working directory will serve as default.

 >> - year *(int)* – optional, may be defined if no raster file is provided.
 The year for which to retrieve satellite images using the planetary computer.
+If not specified while raster file is not provided, the current year will be used by default.

 >>Returns:
 >>> Dataframe as obtained from point_of_interest_file including column for mean NDVI value(s).
 Dataframe will also be written to new file in specified directory (see output_dir argument).